Add, remove & assign phone numbers on demand

 Your team can share their numbers, which will streamline your communication and improve collaboration.
 It will also help improve customer service.
 With auto-reply, you can easily respond to missed calls.

-The app allows you to use conversational marketing through group broadcasts and advanced chat.
+The app allows you to use conversational marketing through broadcast SMS and advanced messaging.
 Plus, you don’t need trained IT personnel to manage the system.
 That’s another way this affordable phone system saves you money.

-Download Chalkboard today and start your free trial.
+Download Chalkboard today.
 Unlike Cisco and Mitel, this phone system is designed for small businesses like yours.

 Here's everything to know about the Cisco phone system and whether it's the right choice for small businesses